nadiapaquin/MSADS_Portfolio/README.md

 ## Description

-The Applied Data Science Program at Syracuse University’s School of Information features a wide range of courses that provide students with a comprehensive instruction of how data can be used to inform decision making.
-Courses in this program are well-rounded for the needs of a data scientist, drawing upon various areas of studies: computer science, statistics, social sciences, management, and law to teach topics such as data management, statistical analysis, machine learning, research design, and cybersecurity.
-Ultimately, students are enabled to acquire, explore, analyze, manage, and visualize large data sets using the latest technologies to provide data-driven insights to any kind of problem.
+The Applied Data Science Program at Syracuse University’s School of Information features a wide range of courses that provide students with comprehensive instruction on how data can inform decision-making.
+Courses in this program are well-rounded for the needs of a data scientist, drawing upon various areas of studies: computer science, statistics, social sciences, management, machine learning, research design, cybersecurity, and more.
+Ultimately, students are enabled to acquire, explore, analyze, manage, and visualize large data sets using the latest technologies to provide data-driven insights into any kind of problem.

 The learning outcomes as described on the program’s official website go as follows:
 - Collect, store, and access data by identifying and leveraging applicable technologies.